gcallah/BookReviews/jones.md

 idiosyncratic  tendencies" (141) had already become apparent.
-Among these is contention that the world "is a world of ideas" (141): This illustrates a degree of continuity amongst the British idealists that is often denied, for refined Michael Oakeshott making the exact same contention in 1933.
+Among these is contention that the world "is a world of ideas" (141): This illustrates a degree of continuity amongst the British idealists that is often denied, for we find Michael Oakeshott making the exact same contention in 1933.

 Jones then goes on to say, "For all that the world may appear to have physical being, tangible or visible extension, its real existence is as ideas"